 Blood Sugar-Stress Connection

 Whether you turn to emotional eating to manage chronic stress or an acutely stressful situation occurs, blood sugar levels change within the body.
 A stress response causes insulin levels to fall, adrenaline levels to rise, and more glucose to be released for the liver – preparing the body for “fight or flight.”
-It’s important to reestablish balance through Functional Medicine, helping to minimize the long-term effects of stress and blood sugar.
+It’s important to reestablish balance through Functional Medicine, helping to minimize the long-term effects of stress and elevated blood sugar.

 It's possible to balance your blood sugar without medication!